adamlilith/fasterRaster/README.md

 * The Wiki on [how to run `GRASS` in `R` or `R` in `GRASS`](https://grasswiki.osgeo.org/wiki/R_statistics/rgrass) will help you to become a power-user of `GRASS` in `R`.

 # Citation
 A publication is forthcoming!
-In the meantime, please cite:
+In the meantime, please see and cite:

 Smith, A.B.
-2024. `fasterRaster`: Faster raster processing in `R` using `GRASS`.
-URL: https://cran.r-project.org/package=fasterRaster.
+2025. `fasterRaster`: GIS in `R` using `GRASS` for large vectors and rasters.
+EarthArXiv preprint doi: <href = "https://doi.org/10.31223/X52R0M">10.31223/X52R0M</href>

 ~ Adam